 On the CoA shortcut

-The weight-balance approach is not analytically defensible.
-The CoA tells you what the raw material supplier claims went into the drum.
+It isn’t analytically defensible.
+The CoA tells you what the supplier claims went into the drum.
 It says nothing about what survived formulation, what degraded during processing, or what the finished product actually contains.

-In 2026, the China NMPA released new standards including YY/T 10004-2026, which specifies direct testing requirements for Acetyl Hexapeptide-8.
-Brands that filed using paper compliance are now looking at rejections and delays.
+Regulators are closing that door anyway.
+In 2026 China’s NMPA released new cosmetic standards that specify direct testing requirements for actives like Acetyl Hexapeptide-8.
+Brands that filed on paper compliance are now looking at rejections and delays.
+The shortcut only looks cheaper until the file comes back.

 What this approach actually delivers